openedx/openedx-events/docs/concepts/openedx-events.rst

 How are Open edX Events used?
 -----------------------------

-Developers can listen to Open edX Events by registering signal receivers from their Open edX Django plugins that respond to the emitted events.
-This is done using Django's signal mechanism, which allows developers to listen for events and execute custom logic in response.
+As mentioned previously, developers can listen to Open edX Events by registering signal receivers from their Open edX Django plugins that respond to the emitted events or by using the `Event Bus technology`_ to send events to external services.

 For more information on using Open edX Events, refer to the :doc:`../how-tos/using-events` how-to guide.
+We also encourage you to explore the :doc:`../reference/real-life-use-cases` section for real-life examples of how Open edX Events are used by the community.

 .. _Django Signals Documentation: https://docs.djangoproject.com/en/4.2/topics/signals/
 .. _triggering the COURSE_ENROLLMENT_CREATED event: https://github.com/openedx/edx-platform/blob/master/common/djangoapps/student/models/course_enrollment.py#L777-L795